DistributedComponents/disel/README.md

 Implementation and case studies of Disel, a separation-style logic for compositional verification of distributed systems.

-This code accompanies the paper entitled "Programming and Proving with Distributed Protocols" by Sergey, Wilcox and Tatlock, conditionally accepted for publication at POPL 2018.
+This code accompanies the paper entitled **Programming and Proving with Distributed Protocols** by Ilya Sergey, James R. Wilcox and Zachary Tatlock, conditionally accepted for publication at POPL 2018.

 ## Building the Project